 EDTE 209.
 Literature for the Diverse Pre- K through 12 Classroom: Issues, Models and Strategies.
 Analyze state and national issues related to the use of juvenile literature in schools.
 Evaluate models and strategies for employing quality literature (fiction and non-fiction) effectively in the Pre-K through 12 multicultural classroom.
 Building upon research and genre overview, each participant will develop instructional materials and strategies such as booklists, storytelling, textsets, read-alouds, and web-based literature activities for students and support materials for parents.
-3 units.
+Units: 3.0.

 EDTE 214.
 Assessment of Text, Content, and Learners.
 Focuses on assessment, grounded in sound conceptual and scientific bases, of learners between the ages of 3 and adult.
 Assessment is considered in the context of historical, social, political, legal, educational, and ethical trends and concerns, including issues of socio-cultural diversity and individual differences as they relate to accurate appraisal of what learners know how to do.
-3 units.
+Units: 3.0.

 EDTE 220.
 Seminar in Mathematics Education.
 Research of mathematical instruction trends, problems of teaching math and successful mathematics programs.
-3 units.
+Units: 3.0.

 EDTE 221.
-Curriculum Development in Mathematics Education.
+Curriculum Development in Mathematics Educa-

+tion.
 Examining successful curricular materials and techniques for use with slow, average and rapid learners of mathematics, and programs directed at the non-college-bound population.
 Creating materials for exceptional as well as for average learners.
-3 units.
+Units: 3.0.

 EDTE 222.
-Teaching Mathematics in the Twenty-First Century.
+Teaching Mathematics in the Twenty-First Cen-

+tury.
 Investigation of issues and trends being faced by elementary and secondary teachers in California.
 An overall goal is to develop a significant body of examples of successful mathematics teaching, designed to be useful with learners from all of California's diverse student population.
-3 units.
+Units: 3.0.